hetfs/hetfs/README.md

 ### 💫 **Tech-Enthusiast and Founder of HETFS LTD**

 Welcome to my GitHub profile!
-Here’s a glimpse of my journey and the vision behind **HETFS LTD**.
+Here’s the journey and the vision behind **HETFS LTD**.

 ---